 Safe Following Distance

 We often forget how vital it is to our safety to keep a safe driving distance between you and the car in front of you.
 The rule of thumb for a safe following distance is to maintain a two to three second gap between cars, or a “car-span” amount of space.
 This habit is super important to help you avoid getting into a collision.
-If the car in front of you has to break suddenly, you can easily hit their car if you are following too closely.
+If the car in front of you has to brake suddenly, you can easily hit their car if you are following too closely.
 If you have a wide enough gap between you and them, you will have enough space to make a sudden stop without hitting the vehicle in front of you.

 Stay Informed and Knowledgeable